1,001 Sayings and Deeds of the Prophet

 Sahih Muslim 9.3506

 Aisha was the daughter of Abu Bakr, and Hafsa the daughter of Umar.
 Abu Bakr would succeed the Prophet.
-His short rein as the first caliph would be followed by the caliphate of Umar.
+His short reign as the first caliph would be followed by the caliphate of Umar.

 Hadiths are the holiest scriptures in Islam after the Koran and are an integral part of Islamic law.
-For example, the Koran in revelation 4:34 grants the husband the right to beat his wife , but it is a saying of Muhammad which pretty much guarantees the wife-beater immunity from prosecution. .
+For example, in Revelation 4:34 the Koran grants a husband the right to beat his wife:

 Narrated Umar ibn al-Khattab: